ceramicnetwork/docs/docs/reference/core-clients/did-jsonrpc.md

 npm install dids
 ```

 The `DID` class provides the interface on top of underlying account libraries.
-The next step is to set up your account system, which requires you to make some important decisisions about your account model and approach to key management.
+The next step is to set up your account system, which requires you to make some important decisions about your account model and approach to key management.
 This process consists of three steps: choosing your account types, installing a provider, and installing resolver(s).

 ## Choose your account types

-Choosing an account type can have a big impact on the interoperability of your users' identity and data.
-For example some account types are fixed to a single public key (Key DID, PHK DID) so the data is siloed to that key, while others (3ID DID) have mutable key management schemes that can support multiple authorized signing keys and works cross-chain with blockchain wallets.
+Choosing an account type can significantly impact your users' identity and data interoperability.
+For example, some account types are fixed to a single public key (Key DID, PHK DID), so the data is siloed to that key.
+In contrast, others (3ID DID) have mutable key management schemes that can support multiple authorized signing keys and works cross-chain with blockchain wallets.
 Visit each account to learn more about its capabilities.

 ### [3ID DID](../../docs/advanced/standards/accounts/3id-did.md)